lfn3/undertaker-junit/README.md

 }
 ```

+These let you knit together several related objects at while generating them, and then pull out the individual parts as
+needed during a test.
+They also compose relatively well, since you can pass the Source further down to other scenarios.

+### Intervals

 One thing you might have noticed in the above scenario is the use of `source.generate(...)`.
 This is used to ensure
 the value we've tweaked by adding target price shows up in our output.
 What determines if the an elements appears in the
 printed output?
 It's got to be encased in an interval (a data structure internal to undertaker) and at the top level